 Related reading: 7 Ways To Remove Negativity From Your Life

 4. Embrace Your Imperfections & Learn From Your Mistakes

 If your goal is perfection, you are setting yourself up for disappointment.
 Stop holding yourself up to such unrealistic expectations.
 You will feel immense relief when you give yourself some room to breathe.
 Of course, there is always room for hard work and self-improvement.

 5. Be Nice To Yourself

-The best way to stop negative self talk is to have an inner BFF.
+The best way to stop negative self-talk is to have an inner BFF.
 It is easy to call yourself names like ugly or fat or dumb.
 But would you say those things to your best friend?
 Of course, you wouldn’t.
 So why would you say them to yourself?
-Instead of being negative, say something encouraging like you would to a friend.
+Instead of being negative, say something encouraging as you would to a friend.
 Be understanding and give yourself a little compassion.
 You’d be surprised at how much better you will feel.